DarkAaron999/portfolio-page/about.md

 title: "About Me"
 ---

-# 🧑‍💻 About Aaron Rennick
+# 🧑‍💻 About Me
+Aaron Rennick
 Game Designer/2D/3D Artist

 Hello.
 I am a third-year student in the Bachelor of Game Design program at Sheridan College.